Doctor insights on:

 Amoxicillin is very closely related to penicillin.
 People with a true penicillin allergy like you (causing hives) should not take amoxicillin.
 I would suggest stopping the medication and calling your doctor right away to find out what to do next.
 You may need medication to stop the allergic reaction and perhaps a different antibiotic, depending on the reason it was prescribed.

 People have been known to show allergic symptoms after taking antibiotics for several days and even if they have taken the same antibiotic before and have not had problems.

 I hope this answers your question.
 Thanks! ...Read more

 - Talk to a doctor online

 - Allergic reaction to antibiotic keflex cephalexin

 - How long does an allergic reaction to antibiotics last?

-- What does an allergic reaction to antibiotics look like?
+- What to do if your child gets an allergic reaction to an antibiotic?